Haraj-backend/hex-monscape/README.md

 > **Note:**
 >
-> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the default architecture we used for building Haraj production services.
+> As Solutions Team member, our understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is necessary since it is the default architecture we used for building Haraj production services.
 >
-> So if you understand this architecture well, you will be in no time contributing to Haraj production.
+> So if we understand this architecture well, we will be in no time contributing to Haraj production.
 >
-> Also notice that even though in this repo we are using Go to implement [Hexagonal Architecture](./docs/reference/hex-architecture.md), but actually this architecture is language agnostic.
-So you could apply it to other language as well such as PHP, Typescript, & Python.
+> Even though in this repo we are using Go to implement [Hexagonal Architecture](./docs/reference/hex-architecture.md), but actually this architecture is language agnostic.
+So we could apply it to other language as well such as PHP, Typescript, & Python.

 ## Background Story